lead-afk/PyGuard/README.md

 ---

-## Access Host from Inside Container
+## Access Between Host and Peers from Inside Container

 There are currently **4 methods** to enable host access from within a container:

 1. **Forward to Docker Bridge**
-   Enable IP forwarding to the Docker bridge network.
+   Enable IP forwarding to the Docker bridge network, a `pyguard` provided setting.

-   - ✅ Allows peers to reach the host via ping or similar.
+   - ✅ Allows peers to reach the host.
    - ⚠️ The host **cannot initiate connections** to peers but will be reachable on WireGuard network as **relay**.

 2. **Use `network_mode: host` in Docker Compose**

-   - ✅ Gives container full access to host network interfaces.
+   - ✅ Gives container full access to host network interfaces, fixes host <-> peers issue.
    - ⚠️ **Will break** `pyguard-dns` or other service bound to port 53 unless you reconfigure them.

 3. **Create a Dedicated Peer Entry for the Host**